KENILSHAHH/AggLayerUnifiedBridge/README.md

 Any ERC20 asset can be bridged with the help of Unified Bridge across AggLayer Chains

-This can be done by hitting the below function in UnifiedBridge Contract with the given params
+This can be done by hitting the below function in [Unified Bridge Contract](https://github.com/0xPolygonHermez/zkevm-contracts/blob/main/contracts/v2/PolygonZkEVMBridgeV2.sol) with the given params.An example can be found in the `bridgeETH.js` file in the repo

 ```solidity
 function bridgeAsset(